letrthang/directus-cms-permalink-generator/README.md

 ### How It Works

 1. User clicks "Generate URL" button
-2. Extension fetches current page data (title, parent)
+2. Extension fetches current page data (title, parent) and validation existing of configured fields.
 3. Recursively builds path by following parent relationships
 4. Converts each title to URL-safe slug
 5. Combines path segments with forward slashes